-An African American woman originally from Jackson, Michigan, an area with exceptionally high teen pregnancy rates, especially for black girls, I escaped to Minneapolis, MN, where I moved in with an elder sister.
+Originally from Jackson, Michigan, an area with exceptionally high teen pregnancy rates, especially for black girls, I escaped to Minneapolis, MN, where I moved in with an elder sister.
 I was doing well at the University of XXXX until my mom was diagnosed with Multiple Myeloma.
 I had no choice but to keep working full-time, and my grades hit.
 I transferred to XXXX University to be closer to my mother during her cancer battle.
 I completed my first degree in Biological Sciences, finally graduating in 2011 with a 3.0 GPA.
-I then relocated to Indiana and worked for a year before beginning the Accelerated Nursing Program at XXXX University School of Nursing, graduating with a 3.729 GPA in August of 2014.
+I then relocated to Indiana and worked for a year before beginning the Accelerated Nursing Program at XXXX University School of Nursing, graduating with a 3.729 GPA in August 2014.
 I was excited to start my career and soon began my current position at XXXX University Hospital as a Critical Care Nurse in the Medical Intensive Care Unit.
 Previously, I completed my internship in this hospital in the Transplant Intensive Care Unit.
 My continuous learning as a Critical Care Nurse is what I value the most.
 I have taken several courses offered at my hospital in areas such as advanced hemodynamic, rot prone, continuous renal replacement therapy, etc., and I have sought out shadow opportunities with our CRNAs as well as attending a Diversity CRNA information session and airway simulation lab workshop at the University of XXXX where I became better acquainted with your program.

-I thank you for considering my application.
+Thank you for considering my application.